 Several years ago, I was privileged to be among several West Virginians to meet a travelling delegation of business and government officials from Moldova, a country that has a long tradition of winemaking dating back centuries.
 One of the visitors was a woman winemaker, and I was impressed with the wines she brought along for us to sample.
 I remember liking the white wines somewhat better than the reds, but all of them were very drinkable.

 This small country, which was formerly part of the Soviet Union, surprisingly has more vines per capita than any other country on earth.
 As you would expect, most of the Moldovan wines are made from obscure, native varieties such as Viorica, a Muscat-like white, and reds such as Aurore Rara Negro which is similar to pinot noir.
 The country also produces value-oriented traditional varietals like pinot gris, sauvignon blanc, chardonnay, cabernet sauvignon and merlot.

 I fear for the people of Moldova who find themselves on the border of a country being brutalized.
 I’m sure Moldovan citizens are wondering if they will be the next domino to fall.
 So, in a gesture of solidarity with Moldova, and all the countries in that increasingly dangerous part of the world, I’m going to order some Moldovan wine, and then I’ll raise a glass to them and pray they will remain a free and sovereign nation.

 If you would like to try the wines of Moldova, you can order them online at https://wineofmoldovausa.com/wine/

 John Brown is also a novelist.
-His latest book is “Augie’s World” which is a sequel to his debut novel, Augie’s War.
-You can find out more about his novels at wordsbyjohnbrown.com
+His latest book Augie’s World, which is a sequel to his debut novel, Augie’s War, is available online at Amazon.
+You can find out more about his novels and wine columns at wordsbyjohnbrown.com